taxjar/taxjar-api-docs/source/reference.md

-zip | string | Postal code for given location. city | string | City name for given location. state | string | Postal abbreviated state name for given location. country | string | Two-letter ISO country code of the country for given location. combined_rate | decimal | Overall sales tax rate.
+zip | string | Postal code for given location. city | string | City name for given location. state | string | Postal abbreviated state name for given location. country | string | Two-letter ISO country code for given location. combined_rate | decimal | Overall sales tax rate.
 This rate should be used to determine how much sales tax to collect for an order. freight_taxable | bool | Freight taxability for given location.